-Nevertheless, existing solutions fail to consider some essential aspects of real-world applications such as: {\it (i)} real-time implementation, {\it (ii)} historical contributions of the participants, and {\it (iii)} the ability to accommodate intermittent participation, meaning that participants may join or exit the market at any time.
-The first two challenges can be seen as an online learning problem, whilst the third one as a missing data problem.
-For the latter, the literature has proposed robust variants of linear regression \cite{bertsimas2025, stratigakos2025} and online imputation strategies \cite{gronvald2024}.
-In addiction, a pay-off allocation mechanism must be designed to determine how rewards are distributed among sellers, reflecting the informational value they contribute to the final forecast.
+Nevertheless, existing solutions fail to consider some essential aspects of real-world applications such as: {\it (i)} real-time implementation, {\it (ii)} historical contributions of the participants, and {\it (iii)} the ability to accommodate intermittent participation (in the sense that participants may join or exit the market at any time).
+The first two challenges can be dealt with within an online learning framework, whilst the third one can be seen as a missing data problem.
+To adaptively predict when certain features are missing, the literature has proposed robust variants of linear regression \cite{bertsimas2025, stratigakos2025} and online imputation strategies \cite{gronvald2024}.
+In parallel, a pay-off allocation mechanism must be designed to determine how rewards are distributed among sellers, reflecting the informational value they contribute to the final forecast.
 Also in this case, the allocation must reflect historical contributions rather than only instantaneous performance.
-In the literature, the most widely adopted approach is the Shapley-value-based allocation \cite{shapley1953value} (see, for example, \cite{Gonçalves2021}) and online versions of Shapley value calculation have also been employed for dynamic pay-off distribution \cite{raja2023}.
+In the literature, the most widely adopted approach is the Shapley-value-based allocation \cite{shapley1953value} (see, for example, \cite{Goncalves2021}) and online versions of Shapley value calculation have also been employed for dynamic pay-off distribution \cite{raja2023}.
 However, these approaches primarily focus on in-sample pay-offs and fail to account for out-of-sample performance, overlooking the actual contribution of sellers to genuine forecast improvements.
-Finally, any allocation rule must also satisfy several desirable economic properties to ensure fairness and stability.
+Finally, any allocation rule must satisfy several desirable economic properties to ensure fairness and stability.